 Battery (Newer Macs)

-STEP 4: Under both Battery and Power Adapter settings, remove the checkmark next to Put hard disks to sleep when possible.
+STEP 3: Under both Battery and Power Adapter settings, remove the checkmark ⬜ next to Put hard disks to sleep when possible.
+On newer versions of Mac, you may have to select Options to see this.

 You will find the Schedule button at the bottom right of the window.